AdrianInsua/release-notes-generator/.github/ISSUE_TEMPLATE/Feature-Request.md

 ---
 name: Feature request
 about: Suggest an idea/feature for this project
-title: '⚡ [FEAT] '
+title: ":sparkles: [FEAT] "
-labels: 'type/feature'
+labels: type/feature
 assignees: ''

 ---